ugrewer/APSIM_RotationTraining/docs/continuous cropping on fixed dates.rst

 - Applying Urea fertiliser
 - Harvesting crops

-The first actions of interest happens on 1985-06-05 and consist of:
+The first actions of interest happen on 1985-06-05 and consist of:

 - Sowing of Wheat
 - Application of Urea fertiliser at a rate of 100.0 kg/ha (and a depth of 100 mm)